Fernando Luna (tennis)

 Fernando Luna Vicente (born 24 April 1958) is a former tennis player from Spain.

-The right-handed achieved his highest ATP singles ranking of world No. 33 in May 1984 and finished runner-up in two Grand Prix finals during his career: Aix-En-Provence in 1984 Madrid in 1988.
+The right-handed player achieved his highest ATP singles ranking of world No. 33 in May 1984 and finished runner-up in two Grand Prix finals during his career: Aix-en-Provence in 1984, and Madrid in 1988.
 Luna reached the fourth round of the 1983 French Open, defeating José Luis Clerc en route.